-A brief announcement on Nintendo’s social media channels, as well as its mention during Wednesday’s investor call has stipulated an approximate time, “the fiscal year ending in March 2019”, for the launch of Mario Kart Tour.
+A brief announcement on Nintendo’s social media channels, as well as its mention during Wednesday’s investor call, has stipulated an approximate time, “the fiscal year ending in March 2019”, for the launch of the Mario Kart Tour.
 Apart from this, Nintendo has also confirmed its plan to release a full-length animated feature film on Super Mario, which is currently being produced at Illumination Studios.
 Mario’s creator, Shigeru Miyamoto, is co-producing the film along with Illumination founder and CEO Chris Meledandri.

-Among the success stories released in the morning’s sales figure publication is included Super Nintendo Classic Edition’s sale of “over four million” units across the US, Japan, Europe, and other territories, since its September launch; and the success of Nintendo games’ add-on DLC campaigns, which has encouraged the company to continue attaching more paid add-ons to its software.
-Animal Crossing: Pocket Camp, being played by over 75 percent women, has allowed Nintendo reach another milestone in the world of gaming.
+Among the success stories released in the morning’s sales figure publication included Super Nintendo Classic Edition’s sale of “over four million” units across the US, Japan, Europe, and other territories, since its September launch; and the success of Nintendo games’ add-on DLC campaigns, which has encouraged the company to continue attaching more paid add-ons to its software.
+Animal Crossing: Pocket Camp, being played by over 75 percent of women, has allowed Nintendo to reach another milestone in the world of gaming.